GemmaClucas/CHPE_Tracking_South_Sandwich_Islands/2_split_into_trips.md

 land (technically inside the buffer zone) and so we can use this to split the track into separate foraging trips.

-In fact, I am using a lag of 30 minutes to define the end of one trip and the start of the next, in case the bird was foraging or hanging out just at the edge of the buffer zone.
+I still want to play around with the best lag time to use (30 mins maybe?), in case the bird was foraging or hanging out just at the edge of the buffer zone.

+Each time there is a lag greater than x minutes, we get a `Start_trip = TRUE` in the `at_sea` spatial object, otherwise `Start_trip = FALSE`.

-In order to plot the final trip, I need to fudge the final line of `at_sea` and give it `Start_Trip == TRUE` so that I can use Start\_row\_indexes to plot this final trip
+In order to plot the final trip, I need to fudge the final line of `at_sea` and give it `Start_Trip == TRUE` so that I can use Start\_row\_indexes to plot this final trip.

 ``` r
 split_into_trips <- function(at_sea) {